ELY3M/wX---modded-by-ELY-M/README.md

 13\. would need to make a function to read any new txt files in /wX/pal/ that is not added via the editor.
 14\. make VAD Wind Profile more better and friendly  like the one at cod.edu
 15\. color tables for SRM and Spectrum Width
+16\.
+Userpoints system - request by Mike T.

 #
 ## DONE!
 ====================================
+Userpoints system is work in the progress!  not done yet!
 added in internet check on start with option to turn on and off internet check.
 get MSL and AGL Beam Heights are available in long press now.
 Sun/Moon data are calculated from SunCalc library now - No More loading/parsing from website with broken SSL.
 Special Weather Statements Polygons are working!
 I had to create a list for SPS same way as how spotters are done in wX.  you should see matching texts for sps polygons now.